tomasflek/mqtt-playground/README.md

 4. Optionally: Run [MQTT explorer](http://mqtt-explorer.com/).

 # What is not yet covered and what could be improved
-- payload is serialized into json, transferred, but not read
+- Payload is serialized into json, transferred, but not read.
-- only very basic unit tests are covered, some integration tests are missing due to lack of time
+- Only very basic unit tests are covered, some integration tests are missing due to lack of time.
-- improve with IoC and DI for example to decide whether to log a messages into the console or into a file - Serilog, Log4Net, etc ...
+- Improve with IoC and DI for example to decide whether to log a messages into the console or into a file - Serilog, Log4Net, etc ...
+- Currently the ClientSubscriber is calculating received images after it starts.
+It could have been enhanced by asking Broker about number of received messages for fat (Broke is internally counting all messages already).